By Wendy Bacigalupi-Bednarz, Editorial Contributor

 Experts say it’s important to recognize when everyday life — work, family and health — is overwhelming you and to take action.
 Two Orlando Health experts weigh in on how to recognize the top 5 signs you’re at your limit and what to do about them.

 How to fix it: Try to slow down your breathing, says Robinson.
-Instead of focusing on the length of your to-do list, concentrate on an activity you can do at this very moment — something that you can control.
-“Practicing activities such as yoga and meditation also can help to rein in the fight or flight response,” adds Dr. Monique Dieuvil, a family medicine physician with Orlando Health Physician Associates.
+Instead of focusing on the length of your to-do list, concentrate on an activity you can do at this very moment — something that you can control, such as yoga and meditation.

 How to fix it: Relaxation exercises can be helpful for easing muscular tension that increases joint pain.
 Practicing mindfulness can help you clear your thoughts, refocus and reduce stress.

-- Emotional and behavioral changes such as moodiness, crying easily, irritability and withdrawal often signal when your stress is mounting, says Dr. Dieuvil.
+Emotional and behavioral changes such as moodiness, crying easily, irritability and withdrawal often signal when your stress is mounting.

-How to fix it: Talking through your stress with a licensed therapist can provide notable relief, says Dr. Dieuvil.
+How to fix it: Talking through your stress with a licensed therapist can provide notable relief, experts say.
 It can help you approach and address your stress from another person’s point of view.
-“Try to take a step back, observe your thoughts and gently challenge yourself to find alternate explanations for your stress-related thoughts,” adds Robinson.
+“Try to take a step back, observe your thoughts and gently challenge yourself to find alternate explanations for your stress-related thoughts,” says Robinson.

 How to fix it: Practice delegating appropriate tasks to other people, including your children, says Robinson.
 Whether it’s cooking a meal, doing the grocery shopping or walking the dog, these small responsibility shifts can help lighten your daily load, reduce feelings of guilt and anger, and balance out stress levels.